Consultation outcomes on Riverside Leisure Complex facilities

 Local sports plans show a need for additional 3G artificial grass pitches at Riverside.
 We are proposing to build a double, full size, floodlit facility that meets FA design guidance.

-It will be to the southeast of site, where it will have lowest visual and noise impact on existing properties, and a suitable distance from trees to the west in order to avoid root damage.
+It will be to the southeast of the site, where it will have the lowest visual and noise impact on existing properties, and a suitable distance from trees to the west in order to avoid root damage.

-Each pitch will be lit by sports floodlights mounted on six 15 m columns, with a design that cuts off excess light towards nearby buildings and into the sky. and avoids bats being diverted from their natural foraging routes.
+Each pitch will be lit by sports floodlights mounted on six 15 m columns, with a design that cuts off excess light towards nearby buildings and into the sky and avoids bats being diverted from their natural foraging routes.
 The floodlights can be used during normal opening hours, but will be used less at times when there is more natural light.
 Sections of the pitches can be lit independently, and a dimming facility can be used for non-match activities eg training.

 Each 100 m by 64 m pitch can be split into sections to allow cross-field play for junior matches and training.
 The playing surfaces uses registered UK and EU compliant materials and will have a green perimeter fence designed to improve appearance and reduce ball impact noise.